uploadcare/pyuploadcare-example/README.md

 ### Addons

-Use can execute operations that wrapped as addons.
+User can execute operations that wrapped as addons.
 There are three implemented addons:
 - background removing
 - virus scanning
-- labels recognition
+- object recognition

 For additional information proceed to [Uploadcare REST API Add-ons](https://uploadcare.com/api-refs/rest-api/v0.7.0/#tag/Add-Ons).

-#### Labels recognition via AWS
+#### Object recognition via AWS

 You only need to choose a file to start a recognition